 7. Hit Up Some Spooky Events

-Luckily, there are still a ton of family-friendly events that are taking place around the state.
-Watch Hocus Pocus at the Park Lights and Movie Nights screening in Aurora, head to Chatfield Farms and get lost in the corn maze, or attend a drive through trick-or-treat event.
+This year, there are a ton of family-friendly events that are taking place around the state.
+Watch Hocus Pocus at the Marjorie Park screening in Greenwood Village, head to Chatfield Farms and get lost in the corn maze, or attend the BOOnion Station Trick-or-Treat Parade.

 8. Find New Ways to Make it Special